joshuabennett/mtg-arena-stats/README.md

 ### Technologies
 Built with React, SASS, and Firebase.

-Uses React-Router and FontAwesome libraries.
+Uses React-Router, Axios, and FontAwesome libraries.

 Calls the Scryfall API.